ExpressGateway/express-gateway.io/docs/admin/users/index.md

 ### Overview Users

-This part of the API is responsible for managing User entities User is the main entity in the system.
+A User is a the main consumer entity in Express Gateway.
+Typically, it would be used to represent a person in Express Gateway.
-User can have multiple Apps
+User can have multiple Applications  and Credentials.

 ### Create a User